This shoe drawing lesson is perfect for middle school and high school art teachers.

 2. Once students have chosen a shoe they like, have them draw a three X three grid over the top of the shoe handout.
 The boxes will not likely be exactly square, the importance is that there are six equally sized boxes going over the shoe area of the handout.

-3. Then, have students draw an equally proportionate grid on their larger page with room left over for a border.
+3. Then, have students draw an equally proportionate grid on their larger page, with room left over for a border.
 They may need help with this math, depending upon the age.
 You can figure it out and then write it on the board for them to follow.

 4. Have the students draw a contour line drawing of their shoe onto the larger paper.
 They should use the grid as a guide for proportions.

 5. Have them draw different patterns in each of the grid boxes.
-They may choose to continue the pattern over the shoe drawing or just have patterns around it.
+They may decide to continue the pattern over the shoe drawing or just have patterns around it.
 Now is a good time to review the principles of design with them.

 6. Assign a different color scheme for each box.
 It could be warm analogous colors, cool analogous colors, triadic colors, complimentary colors, monochrome color, and one of their choice.
 If they mix up the color scheme order, it is okay.